J.D. Davis Player Props: Giants vs. Dodgers

-The San Francisco Giants and J.D.
-Davis, who went 2-for-4 last time in action, battle Dustin May and the Los Angeles Dodgers at Oracle Park, Tuesday at 9:45 PM ET.
+J.D.
+Davis -- 0-for-4 in his most recent game -- will be in action for the San Francisco Giants against the Los Angeles Dodgers, with Clayton Kershaw on the hill, on April 12 at 9:45 PM ET.

-He strung together two hits (going 2-for-4) in his last appearance against the Dodgers.
+He had a hitless showing in his most recent game (0-for-4) against the Dodgers.

 J.D.
 Davis Game Info & Props vs. the Dodgers